“I figure if I keep my spirit in shape, the bones will take care of themselves.” ~ Rita Moreno

 If you enjoy dairy, eat it.
 If you’re lactose-intolerant, have a milk allergy, or simply don’t like dairy, don’t eat it.

 What I would encourage you to NOT do, is confuse opinion with nutrition science.
 Below I share what we know about dairy and breast cancer at the time of this writing.
-Please share this with people you know who are unfamiliar with the science, yet hype the danger of dairy to all who will listen.
+Please share this with people you know who are unfamiliar with the science, yet stress the danger of dairy to all who will listen.

 It helps make my job easier!